 Next to the lower station of the cable car, you can find the Botanical Garden and the Adventure Park, both beautifully placed in the woods and open to the public from May to October.

-The Botanical Garden hosts plants and flowers from the area.
+The Botanical Garden (Italian only) hosts plants and flowers from the area.
 It offers plenty of activities going on for schools and families and 3 thematic routes.
 The entrance costs a few euros and it’s already included in the cable car ticket.

 The garden also supports a project to uncover the geology of Mount Mucrone, an area the scholars have been interested in since the 1800.

 There are about a dozen climbing routes in the area.
 They are on Mount Camino, Mount Mucrone and mount Rosso, but also at lower altitudes near the base station of the Cable car.
 A climbing school offers lessons on these lower ones.

 you can find a list of the routes portal of the Biellese Mountains.
 (Italian only)